- 2 cups cake flour (see note below)

 - 3/4 cup low-fat buttermilk, at room temperature

 - 2 eggs, lightly beaten

 - 2 Tbsp unsalted butter, melted

 - Preheat oven to 425°F and spray a standard doughnut pan with nonstick spray.
-Whisk together cake flour, sugar, cinnamon, baking powder, baking soda, and salt in a large bowl.
-Combine buttermilk, eggs, melted butter, vanilla, and almond extract in a medium bowl; add to flour mixture and fold in just until incorporated.
+Whisk together cake flour, sugar, cinnamon, nutmeg, baking powder, baking soda, and salt in a large bowl.
+Combine buttermilk, eggs, melted butter, and maple extract in a medium bowl; add to flour mixture and fold in just until incorporated.

 To make your own cake flour: place 2 tablespoons cornstarch in an empty 1-cup measure, then top up with flour.
 Sift the mixture several times to evenly distribute the cornstarch.